actfree/freerbeing/content/en/authors/Kaivalyam/_index.md

 My studies and application of ancient wisdom come largely from the Yoga/Samkhya model\
 I also find value in drawing from other traditions, such as Gnostic Christianity, Buddhism, Quantum Physics, and in the many, and often unexpected, places where I recognise Truth, or at least the attempt to express such\
 I find the parallels, and the contrasts, between perspectives to be useful and interesting

+My heartfelt thanks go to all those many people that have held-up a light and shown me the way

 All my work is offered freely, with love, in the spirit of service\
 If you like it, please consider sharing it\